Certifying algorithms and relevant properties of Reversible Primitive Permutations with Lean: algorithms central to our proofs

 \paragraph{Quotient and reminder.} Let us focus on the path in Figure~\ref{sfig:Quot./Rem.}.
 It starts at $(0,n)$ (with $ n = 4 $), and, at every step, the next point is in \emph{direction} $(+1,-1)$.
 When it reaches $(n,0)$ (with $ n = 4 $), instead of jumping to $(0,n+1)$, as in Figure~\ref{sfig:cantor as a path}, it lands again on $(0,n)$.
 The idea is to keep looping on the same diagonal.
 This behavior can be achieved by iterating \lstinline|step[Sw‖Su]|.
 Figure~\ref{sfig:div} shows that we are doing modular arithmetic.
 Globally, it takes $n+1$ steps from $ (0,n) $ to itself by means of \lstinline|step[Sw‖Su]|.
 Specifically, if we assume we have performed $m$ steps along the diagonal, and we are at point $ (x,y) $, we have that $x \equiv m \pmod{n+1}$ and $0 \le x \le n$.
 So, if we increase a counter by one each time we get back to $(0,n)$ we can calculate quotient and reminder.

 \paragraph{Truncated Square root.} Let us focus on the path in Figure~\ref{sfig:Square root}.
 It starts at $(0,0)$.
-Whenever it reaches $(x,0)$ it jumps to $(0,x+2)$.
+Whenever it reaches $(x,0)$ it jumps to $(0,x+2)$, otherwise the next point is in \emph{direction} $(+1,-1)$.
 The behavior can be achieved by iterating \lstinline|step[Su;;Su;;Sw‖Su]| as in Figure~\ref{sfig:sqrt}.
 In order to compute $ \floor{\sqrt{n}} $, besides implementing the above path, the function \lstinline|step[Su;;Su;;Sw‖Su]| counts in $ k $ the number of jumps occurred so far along the path.
-In particular, starting from $ (0,0) $, the first jump occurs after $1$ step; the next one after $3$ steps, then after $5$ steps, after $7$ etc. Since we know that $1 + 3 + \dots + (2k - 1) = k^2$, for any $k$, if $ n = k^2 $, the iteration will stop exactly after $ k $ jumps.
-I.e. $ k = \sqrt{k^2} = \sqrt{n}$.
-Otherwise, if $ (k-1)^2 \leq n < k^2 $, the iteration will stop after a count of $ k-1 $ jumps, which approximates $ \sqrt{n} $ from below; i.e. $ k-1 = \floor{\sqrt{n}} $.
+In particular, starting from $ (0,0) $, the first jump occurs in the first step; the next one in the $(1+3)$th, then the $(1+3+5)$th, then the $(1+3+5+7)$th etc. Since we know that $1 + 3 + \dots + (2k - 1) = k^2$ for any $k$, letting $n$ be the number of iterations (and hence the numbers of steps) we have that $k$ is such that $k^2 \le n < (k+1)^2$; i.e. $k = \floor{\sqrt{n}}$.